 Krug, who still advises Augur, denied the lawsuit's claims and disputed the extent of Liston's role in the project in a statement to CoinDesk.

 "The claims are baseless and inaccurate.
 He [Liston] accepted a cash severance payment and he signed a full release with Dyffy and we're appalled that he's turned around with a lawsuit three years later.
 There hasn't been a single GitHub commit by Liston, on any of the Augur repositories.
 He's not a founder of Augur," Krug said.

 Gardner wrote in an email that many of the claims are "demonstrably false" and "this is a superfluous lawsuit if there ever was one."

-O. Shane Balloun of Balloun Law filed the complaint on Liston's behalf on April 19 and amended it on May 10 to incorporate other information applicable to the claims.
-Balloun did not immediately respond to requests for comment from CoinDesk, nor did Costello, Peterson and Cooley LLP attorney Patrick Gibbs, who is representing the entire defense.
+O. Shane Balloun of Balloun Law filed the complaint on Liston's behalf.
+Balloun did not immediately respond to requests for comment from CoinDesk, nor did Costello, Peterson and Cooley LLP attorney Patrick Gibbs, who is said to be representing the entire defense.

 The court has scheduled a hearing in September 2018 for both sides to attend, where the case will be assigned a judge and a trial date will be set.

 In June 2014, Liston registered Dyffy and hired Peterson to pursue a "blockchain-enabled betting and prediction market," the lawsuit says.
 Peterson, at first unsure about the idea, changed his mind after Liston brought him into conversations with Costello and Yale economist Paul Sztorc.

 Liston had read Sztorc's Truthcoin whitepaper about cryptocurrency prediction markets and successfully pitched the business to Costello for an investment, according to the lawsuit.
 Krug and Gardner were then recruited to Dyffy to work on the project, which they began calling Augur.